CZ-NIC/yangson/docs/datamodel.rst

 This module provides the :class:`DataModel` class that provides the basic user-level API to the *Yangson* library.

-.. class:: DataModel(yltxt: str, mod_path: List[str] )
+.. autoclass:: DataModel(yltxt: str, mod_path: List[str] )

-   This class represents a high-level view of the YANG data model.
-Its constructor has two arguments:

-   - **yltxt** – JSON text with YANG library data;
-   - **mod_path** – list of filesystem paths from which the YANG modules that are listed in the YANG library data can be retrieved.

    It is a *singleton* class which means that only one instance can be created.
+This limitation corresponds to the fact that it is not possible to work with multiple data models at the same time.

    :class:`DataModel` is also re-exported by the main package, so it can also be imported directly from there: